Tommy Marqués

-Tomás Noël Marqués Morera (born 30 October 2006) better known as Tommy Marqués, is a Spanish footballer who plays as a defensive midfielder for Barcelona Atlètic.
+Tomás Noël Marqués Morera (born 30 October 2006) better known as Tommy Marqués, is a Spanish professional footballer who plays as a defensive midfielder for Primeira Liga club Braga.

 Club career

-Born in Barcelona, Catalonia, Spain, Marqués joined the youth setup of FC Barcelona from CE Europa in 2015.
+Born in Barcelona, Catalonia, Marqués joined the youth setup of FC Barcelona from CE Europa in 2015.
 In the 2024–25 season, Marqués won the treble with the under-19 side, afterwards extending his contract with the club and being promoted to Barcelona Atlètic.
+On 7 February 2026, Marqués made his senior debut for Barça in a LaLiga home match against Mallorca, coming on in the 86th minute for Fermín López.

+On 21 August 2026, Marqués joined to the first-tier Portuguese club Braga for €11M and €1M in variables, signing a contract for five years.

 International career

 Marqués has represented Spain at the under-19 level.
 In June 2025, he was named in the squad for the UEFA European Under-19 Championship in Romania.
 He played in three matches at the tournament, scoring a goal against Germany, as his team reached the final, where they lost to the Netherlands.